Anne García-Romero

-Anne García-Romero is a playwright, screenwriter, scholar, and professor.
+Anne García-Romero is an American playwright, screenwriter, scholar, and professor.

 Early life

 Anne García-Romero was born to a mother of English, Irish and German descent and a father from Spain.
 Her hometown is Wellesley, Massachusetts, and she currently lives in South Bend, Indiana.
-Her work has been greatly influenced by her ethnic and cultural background, as many of her plays deal with issues affecting both Anglo and Latinx/e communities.
+Her work has been greatly influenced by her ethnic and cultural background, as many of her plays deal with issues affecting both Anglo and Latino communities.
 In her work, she tries to create bridges between these two communities.
-She has written many plays about Latinx/e experiences, making complex Latinx/e culture accessible to larger audiences.
+She has written many plays about Latin experiences, making complex Latin culture accessible to larger audiences.
 She also translates plays from Spanish to English, to make theatrical works from Spain and Latin America available to U.S. audiences.
 García-Romero received her B.A. in Theatre Arts at Occidental College and then went on to the Yale School of Drama, where she received her Masters in Fine Arts in Playwriting.
 She received her Ph.D. in Theatre Studies at UC Santa Barbara.
 García-Romero is also an alumna of New Dramatists in New York City, which is an organization that specifically supports and provides resources to talented playwrights.

 García-Romero has taught at universities such as University of Southern California, California Institute of the Arts, Loyola Marymount University, Macalester College and Wesleyan University.
 She is an Associate Professor in the Department of Film, Television and Theatre at The University of Notre Dame.
 Some of the courses that she teaches are Playwriting, Script Analysis, and Story Structure.

-García-Romero’s book, Anne García-Romero: Collected Plays, includes Santa Concepción, Earthquake Chica, and Mary Peabody in Cuba.
-Latinx playwright Octavio Solis reflects on her plays in this book, “Anne writes the stories we had always known by heart but had forgotten.
-With a purity at once spare and rich, she creates characters we not only feel we have broken bread with, but who have been in our dreams and crises.”
+García-Romero's book, Anne García-Romero: Collected Plays, includes Santa Concepción, Earthquake Chica, and Mary Peabody in Cuba.
+Playwright Octavio Solis reflects on her plays in this book, "Anne writes the stories we had always known by heart but had forgotten.
+With a purity at once spare and rich, she creates characters we not only feel we have broken bread with, but who have been in our dreams and crises."

 Anne García-Romero works with the organization HowlRound as a co-founder of the Latinx Theatre Commons and their initiative The Fornés Institute.
-This includes a large network of other Latinx/e artists who advocate for the Latinx/e Theater community at large.
+This includes a large network of other Latin artists who advocate for the Latin theater community at large.
 García-Romero has written essays for their journal, Café Onda.
-In one of her essays, she writes, “US culture in the twenty-first century continues to move from a mono-cultural to a multi-cultural experience.
-However, US theatre currently does not always reflect this reality and therefore can perpetuate an outdated narrative.”
-Much of Anne García-Romero's work is to counter these mainstream, stereotypical, dominant narratives through a retelling of what it means to be a Latinx/e in the United States.
+In one of her essays, she writes, "US culture in the twenty-first century continues to move from a mono-cultural to a multi-cultural experience.
+However, US theatre currently does not always reflect this reality and therefore can perpetuate an outdated narrative."
+Much of Anne García-Romero's work is to counter these mainstream, stereotypical, dominant narratives through a retelling of what it means to be Latin in the United States.